Things to Do While on Assignment in Seattle, WA

 If you’ve ever spent a rainy day sipping a Starbucks coffee while shopping on Amazon with “Smells Like Teen Spirit” playing in the background, you’ve had a taste of Seattle.
-Located in Washington between the Puget Sound and Lake Washington (imagine a city sandwiched by water), the Emerald City is the rainy birthplace of internationally-renowned coffee chains, the grunge music movement, a booming tech scene and is home to big businesses like Amazon, Microsoft and Costco.
+Located in Washington between the Puget Sound and Lake Washington (imagine a city sandwiched by water), the Emerald City is the rainy birthplace of internationally-renowned coffee chains, the grunge music movement, and a booming tech scene and is home to big businesses like Amazon, Microsoft, and Costco.

 Seattle is a diverse place to live that is finally hitting its stride.
 There has never been a better time to live in Seattle.
 Here’s how to get the most out of your time there.

 The Icons of Seattle

 It’s too obvious to begin anywhere but at the Space Needle.
 Erected in 1962 for the World’s Fair, it was the tallest structure west of the Mississippi River at the time.
 There’s an observation deck 520 feet up and a rotating lounge at 500 feet that makes a 360-degree rotation in 47 minutes.
 Don’t worry about walking up, though, because there are elevators that travel 10 miles per hour and reach The Loupe Lounge in 41 seconds.

 Seattle’s Pike Place Market is home to the city’s iconic “Public Market” neon sign that you’re sure to see gracing postcards.
 This semi-outdoors market – it’s covered by a permanent roof – is home to merchant stalls offering an alluring range of fresh produce, fish, flowers, crafts, specialty foods, and more.
 Whether you’re out shopping or just want to experience a pure slice of Seattle, strolling through Pike Place is definitely a stop you’ll want to make during your Seattle stay.